-MnDOT reminds public not to push snow on to roads
+MnDOT reminds public not to push snow on roads

-The Minnesota Department of Transportation (MnDOT) reminds the public that it is illegal to deposit snow on or next to a public highway or street, and asks for their help in keeping the roads clear for everyone’s safety.
+The Minnesota Department of Transportation reminds the public that it is unlawful to deposit snow on or next to a public highway or street.

-“Placing snow on or near a public road creates hazards, including drainage problems, drifting, sight obstruction and unsafe access,” said Craig Gertsema, MnDOT District 8 maintenance superintendent.
+Improperly placing snow on or near a public road creates hazards including drainage problems, drifting, sight obstruction and unsafe access.